mxriverlynn/backbone.modelbinding/readme.md

 In this example, when `model.set` is called to set the name, "some name" will appear in the `#name` input field.
-Similarly, when the `#name` input field is changed, the value entered into that field will be sent to the model's `name` attribute.
+Similarly, when the `#name` input field is changed, the value entered into that field will be sent to the model's `name` property.

 ## Data-Bind Attributes